webmin/webmin.com/content/changelog/webmin-1.830-released.md

 ---
 title: "Webmin 1.830 released"
 date: 2016-12-29
-description: "This is mainly a bugfix release, but also contains some translation updates, the latest version..."
-categories: []
-aliases: []
-toc: false
-draft: false
+tags: ["changelog", "webmin-changelog"]
 ---

-This is mainly a bugfix release, but also contains some translation updates, the latest version of the Authentic theme, fixes related to Let's Encrypt and LDAP client support, and SElinux and file attribute support in the file manager.
+This is mainly a bugfix release, but also contains some translation updates, the latest version of the Authentic theme, fixes related to Let's Encrypt and LDAP client support, and SELinux and file attribute support in the file manager.